 Q1.
 What do you mean by software testing?

 Ans.
-Software testing is a process helpful in finding any existing bugs in the software with the help of executing a program or application.
+Software testing is a process used to find any existing bugs in the software with the help of executing a program or application.
 Testers use it to validate and verify software programs, applications, and products.
-Unlike other steps, testing an ongoing stage in the software development life cycle (SDLC).
+Unlike other steps, testing is an ongoing stage in the software development life cycle (SDLC).
 Several test designs are used to verify the software codes.

 Q2.
 What is the purpose of risk-based testing?